What is it?

 The Council Recommendation on tracking graduates (2017/C 423/01) initiated cross-country cooperation to improve national graduate tracking mechanisms.
 In order to take this work forward, the Commission set up an informal expert group.

-The Commission launched a pilot European graduate survey which aims to collect comparative EU data on labour market relevance of studies, graduate skills, mobility flows, graduate values and citizenship and further study.
+The Commission launched a pilot European graduate survey which aims to collect comparative EU data on labour market relevance of studies, graduate skills, mobility flows, study pathways, attitudes and civic engagement.